seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/1T/04_relax_final/README_run.md

-Purpose:
-Density of states calculation using the fully relaxed structure and converged computational parameters.

-Notes:
-A dense k-point mesh was employed to obtain a smooth and reliable DOS near the Fermi level.
+Performs a final structural relaxation using converged ENCUT and k-point mesh parameters to obtain the production geometry used for DOS and band structure calculations.